neelansh15/gitinnit-electron/README.md

 - [ ] Pagination in index.vue for projects **Vedant**
 - [ ] cloneProject.vue -> setPath for git wrapper **Vedant**
 - [ ] Add branch attribute to config for checkout **Neelansh**

+## Caveats
+1) Github api repo listing limit is max 100 per page.
+For more than 100 repos, would need pagination (api does provide page by page)

+2) Again in repo listing, we are using "owner" affiliation for user-owned repos.
+For repos the user has been added as a collaborator to, we need to lock the repo in the combobox/dropdown.